 The application to the accelerated B.S.N. program in Sioux Falls is available on NursingCAS by October 15 each year.
-The application deadline is March 1.
+The priority deadline is January 25.

 Once all applications are reviewed, eligible applicants will be contacted to schedule an interview.
 Interviews are typically done in early April.

 - Technology & Compliance Requirements